Nuand/bladeRF-fsk/README.md

 The bladeRF-fsk project is a simple frequency shift keying (FSK) based software modem implemented entirely on the host PC side in C code.
 The project uses libbladeRF to transmit/receive samples with a bladeRF device.
 A USB 3.0 port is not required when using this modem.
+The modem supports both bladeRF 1.0 and bladeRF 2.0 devices.
 The project also contains a MATLAB/Octave model and simulation of the physical layer (PHY) portion of the modem.

 The top level bladeRF-fsk C program demonstrates the functionality of the modem in a simple bladeRF-to-bladeRF data transfer program.
 This program can transmit/receive both